lapinek/platform-scripting/README.AM.md

 This article is structured as an overview of scripting environment in AM.
 It starts with common components and gets into specifics when the script language, script type, or runtime conditions introduce them.

+> You can always return to the Contents by selecting the [Back to Contents](#contents) links provided at the beginning of each section in this document.

 The [Scripting API Functionality](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-functionality.html) available for a server-side script will depend on its application and context.

 All scripts in AM have access to [Debug Logging](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-logger.html) and [Accessing HTTP Services](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-http-client.html).